 Network and system security are now more important than ever.
 This document presents a series of best practices for the secure deployment of FrameFlow.
 This document focuses on the configuration of FrameFlow and the systems on which it runs.
-It assumed that other general best practices, such as robust auditing and timely installation of patches, are already in place.
+It assumes that other general best practices, such as robust auditing and timely installation of patches, are already in place.

 The main console is the web-based interface that you use to configure and manage your monitoring configuration.
 For ease of installation, FrameFlow includes an integrated web server.
 This helps you get up and running in an evaluation environment but in production, you should switch to running the interface on IIS.